adamovsky/scaffold/CONTRIBUTING.md

 -   Move all service calls to a file called `data.js` inside the page folder
 -   Move all constants to a file called `constants.js` inside the component folder.
 -   Move all component logic to a file called `index.js` inside the component folder.
+-   No component should need more than one HTML tag.
 -   Each HTML tag is an opportunity to break it out into its own component.
 -   Do not allow overriding CSS of an internal component of a composed component.
 -   No component should ever need to have over 100 lines of code.